bijaymunda181/LearningsInTech/Linux/Test.md

 semanage fcontext -l // This command lists the file context rules managed by SELinux. ex:- semanage fcontext -l |grep httpd // semanage fcontext -a -t <dummy_file_context> "/var/www/html/video(/.*)?"// The command you are trying to use is for adding a new SELinux file context rule.

+#ps // Show current users process.
+ps -ef // To show all users all permission. ps -u <user name> // Show particular user all process. ps -p <pid> // To view the process name. pidof <process name> //To view the process id by process name . ex:- pidof java // To view the process id of java.